Prapthi564/ai-in-a-day/04-conversational-ai/04-conversational-ai-new.md

 <validation step="1f3092c6-421b-4e88-8fe6-b5cb70ca1396" />

 ## Task 4: Test your Copilot

+In this task, you’ll test the topic you created in Microsoft Copilot Studio.
+You’ll learn how to interact with your Copilot by entering sample phrases, providing variable inputs like the city and food type, and verifying that the chatbot responds correctly with the expected meal options.
+By the end of this task, you’ll confirm that your Copilot topic is functioning as intended.

 1. Once the Topic is saved, click on **Test (1)** from the right-top corner.